 She couldn't raise hell about it, or rather she shouldn't, because she was neither the owner nor the foreman.
 She was just Maka, owner's daughter- not someone to ask advice or take orders from, and low on the totem pole of her own design.
 She'd decided from the start not to be that kind of ranch princess.

-Still, she found herself wishing murder to befall on the guest house.
+Still, she found herself wishing murder to befall the guest house.
 A sellout!
 How could they possibly have hired a sellout Evans!?
 If anyone was going to act the princess part it'd be that guy.
 Angel's End would be the laughingstock of the next stock show when word got around they were so desperate for hands that they hired a- a- a dude.

-"Spirit didn't like him either, at first, Maka," said Sue Strickland, actually Tsubaki Nakatsukasa-Strickland, twenty-seven, as they cleaned up the catastrophe that was the breakfast table.
+"Spirit didn't like him at first either, Maka," said Sue Strickland, actually Tsubaki Nakatsukasa-Strickland, twenty-seven, as they cleaned up the catastrophe that was the breakfast table.

 "At first.
 Patti made him watch the guy rope and he changed his mind."